The 10 Most Dangerous Airport Landings In The World

 Each one of these dangerous airport landings require highly experienced pilots, who must perform arduous landing and take-off maneuvers.

-Although there is no single list that lists these dangerous airports, the names of several of them are mentioned in blogs and specialized pages.
+Although there is no single list containing all dangerous airports landings, the names of several of them are mentioned in blogs and specialized pages.
+Here are 10 of them.

 Photo Credit: Wikimedia Commons